Note

 import pandas as pd

-from gwtransport import advection, diffusion
+from gwtransport import advection, diffusion, diffusion_fast

 np.random.seed(42)